"The Sims" designer creating new game for real life

 A: "'Bar Karma' was an interesting hybrid between crowd sourcing and professional television, but we learned a lot about how you get communities involved in creative activities.
 That will definitely feed into 'HiveMind' because there is going to be a very strong community component to this.
 I think crowd sourcing is one of the most interesting tools in our arsenal now as a designer."

-Q: The fact that new TVs offer Internet connectivity should help with this endeavor, right?
+Q: The fact that new TVs offer Internet connectivity should help with this endeavour, right?

 A: "It's kind of remarkable.
 I've set up a couple of PCs and a few TVs over the last couple of years.
 Buying a new television and setting it up is far more complicated now than buying a computer and setting it up."